Student Accessibility Services: FAQs

 Some students have "Extensions on Assignments" listed as an accommodation.
 What is the reason for this and how is this effectively implemented?

 Students may have this accommodation if they have a medical condition or disability that will impact their ability to complete an assignment.
 Again, SAS encourages students who have this accommodation to meet with their faculty at the start of the semester (or soon after the accommodation is granted.)
 It is the responsibility of the student to speak with faculty directly to discuss the accommodation of extensions and alternate due dates for papers and assignments.
 The student should do this a minimum of three to four days prior to the date the assignment is due.
-This does not apply to assignments given at the beginning of the semester, clearly assigned in the syllabus, or assigned two to three weeks prior to the due date.
+This does not typically apply to assignments given at the beginning of the semester, clearly assigned in the syllabus, or assigned two to three weeks prior to the due date.
 The exception would be for students with a medical or health condition which could impact their ability to complete assignments if their symptoms become more problematic, they're hospitalized, etc. In this situation, please be flexible in working with the student regarding an alternate due date since they may not be able to give advance notice.
 We encourage faculty to engage in an interactive process to evaluate the request/nature of concern on a case-by-case basis.
 You can call Student Accessibility Services with regard to specific situations that arise.

 9. Who is the ADA compliance officer and is there a grievance procedure in place?